Football in England

-Football is the most popular sport in England, where the first modern set of rules for the code were established in 1863, which were a major influence on the development of the modern Laws of the Game.
-With over 40,000 association football clubs, England has more clubs involved in the code than any other country.
-England hosts the world's first club, Sheffield F.C.; the world's oldest professional association football club, Notts County; the oldest national governing body, the Football Association; the joint-oldest national team; the oldest national knockout competition, the FA Cup; and the oldest national league, the English Football League.
-Today England's top domestic league, the Premier League, is one of the most popular and richest sports leagues in the world, with five of the ten richest football clubs in the world as of 2022.
+Football is the most popular sport in England.
+Widely regarded as the birthplace of modern football, the first official rules of the game were established in England in 1863.
+The country is home to the world's first football league, the oldest national governing body, and the oldest national knockout competition.
+With over 40,000 football clubs, England has more teams involved in the sport than any other country.
+The world's first football club, Sheffield F.C., and the oldest professional club, Notts County, were both founded in England.

+The influence of the British Empire helped spread football across the globe, shaping the development of the modern Laws of the Game.
+England's domestic football scene remains one of the strongest in the world, with the Premier League ranking among the richest and most popular leagues globally.
+As of 2024, five of the ten richest football clubs were English.
+Football remains deeply ingrained in English culture, with 31% of the population expressing an interest in the sport.

-The England national football team is one of only eight teams to win the FIFA World Cup, having done so once, in 1966.
-A total of five English club teams have won the UEFA Champions League, also known as the European Cup.
+The England national football team is one of only eight teams to have won the FIFA World Cup, lifting the trophy once, in 1966.
+The team played in the first international match in 1872 and has since qualified for the World Cup 16 times.
+78% of the British people were interested in following, listening or watching the 2022 FIFA World Cup.

+English club teams have also enjoyed success on the European stage, with six clubs winning the UEFA Champions League, previously known as the European Cup.

 History of the men's game

 Middle Ages

 Football was played in England as far back as medieval times.
 The first written evidence of a football match came in about 1170, when William Fitzstephen wrote of his visit to London, "After dinner all the youths of the city goes out into the fields for the very popular game of ball."
 He also went on to mention that each trade had their own team, "The elders, the fathers, and the men of wealth come on horseback to view the contests of their juniors, and in their fashion sport with the young men; and there seems to be aroused in these elders a stirring of natural heat by viewing so much activity and by participation in the joys of unrestrained youth."
 Kicking ball games are described in England from 1280.

 In 1314, Edward II, then the King of England, said about a sport of football and the use of footballs, "certain tumults arising from great footballs in the fields of the public, from which many evils may arise."
 An account of an exclusively kicking "football" game from Nottinghamshire in the fifteenth century bears similarity to association football.
-By the 16th centuries references to organised teams and goals had appeared.
+By the 16th centuries, references to organised teams and goals had appeared.
 There is evidence for refereed, team football games being played in English schools since at least 1581.
 The eighteenth-century Gymnastic Society of London is, arguably, the world's first football club.